Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Grey matter (or gray matter) is a major component of the central nervous system, consisting of neuronal cell bodies, neuropil (dendrites and unmyelinated axons), glial cells (astroglia and oligodendrocytes), and capillaries .
-Grey matter is distributed at the surface of the cerebral hemisphere's cerebellum, as well as in the depths of the cerebrum, cerebellar, brainstem, and spinal grey matter.
-In living tissue, grey matter actually has a grey-brown color, which comes from capillary blood vessels and neuronal cell bodies.
-Grey matter includes regions of the brain involved in muscle control, sensory perception, such as seeing and hearing; memory, emotions, and speech.
+Gray matter is a major component of the central nervous system, consisting of neuronal cell bodies.
+Grey matter is distributed at the surface of the cerebral hemispheres and cerebellum, as well as in the depths of the cerebrum, cerebellar, brainstem, and spinal grey matter.

 A second major component of the central nervous system is white matter and it is composed of bundles of myelinated axons that connect various grey matter regions of the nervous system to each other and carry nerve impulses between neurons .
-White matter only contains the axons of the nerve cells, and not the cell bodies, which are found in grey matter.
-Myelin is a lipid that forms a thin layer, known as the myelin sheath, around the axons of white matter neurons It acts as an electrical insulator, increasing the transmission speed of nerve signals by allowing the signal to jump down the axon.
+White matter only contains the myelinated axon tracts, and not the cell bodies.
+Myelin is a lipid that forms a thin layer, known as the myelin sheath, around the axons.
+It acts as an electrical insulator and increases speed of transmission by allowing the signal to jump down the axon.
 Myelin also gives white matter its characteristic color.
-At the age of 20, the total length of myelinated fibers in the body, if placed end to end, is 176,000 km (109.4 miles) in males and is 149,000 km (92.6 miles) in females.